 In an amazing break with protocol, Australian of The Year, Grace Tame did not curtsy and smile at the Prime Minister, leading to outrage from people such as James McGrath and Peter Van Onselen.
 What’s wrong with her?
 Morrison manages to smile, even when he’s announcing someone’s death?

-McGrath her to hand back the Australian of The Year Honour.
+McGrath told her to hand back the Australian of The Year Honour.
 I don’t know how to break it to James but her term expires today so he seems about as out of touch as Barnaby’s people are not dying from Covid… oh wait, yes, I forgot comment.

 Anyway, Peter Very Ordinary thought it worth a whole article where he suggested that if she didn’t like the Prime Minister that she needn’t have gone.
 Can we conclude from that statement that PVO must like the Prime Minister because he often goes places where Scott Morrison is?